garrett361/transformers_notes/main.typ

 ==== Naive Inference
 <naive-inference>
-Processing a single -shaped tensor to generate a single next input costs the $2B S N _"params"$ FLOPs we found for the forwards-pass in @sec_flops_training (assuming $S lt.tilde D$).
+Processing a single `(B, S, D)`-shaped tensor to generate a single next input costs the $2B S N _"params"$ FLOPs we found for the forwards-pass in @sec_flops_training (assuming $S lt.tilde D$).
 Memory costs just come from the parameters themselves: